logstash/logstash.net/docs/1.0.17/getting-started-centralized.md

 servers.
 This guide is for folks who want to ship all their logstash logs to a central location for indexing and search.

 We'll have two classes of server.
-First, one that ships logs.
-Second, one that collects and indexes logs.
+First, one that ships logs; second, one that collects and indexes logs.

 It's important to note that logstash itself has no concept of "shipper" and